Prospective members

 Treat people in the lab, department, university, and community with respect and compassion.

-COMMUNICATE.
+Communicate.
 If students are struggling, frustrated about their project, or stressed about something outside of work/research, I encourage them to talk to me about it.
-Of course, lab members are not obligated to discuss non-work related topics, but if students communicate to me that they are overwhelmed by life and graduate school, it can help me understand and support them.
+Of course, lab members are not obligated to discuss non-work related topics, but if students communicate to me that they are overwhelmed by life and graduate school, it can help me better understand and support them.

 What you can expect from me: